 April 8, 2021

-Farmland prices have increased for the first time since 2013, driven by by strong commodity prices and low interest rates.
-Surveys suggest the outlook is very bright
+Farmland prices have increased for the first time since 2013, driven by strong commodity prices and low-interest rates.
+Surveys suggest the outlook is very bright.

 Iowa farmland prices increased approximately 8% over the past six months through March 2021, as measured by the Iowa Chapter of the Realtors Land Institute (“RLI Iowa”) March survey.
 The report cited higher commodity prices and government support payments as drivers of the price increase.
 Land prices had been flattish for the twelve months preceding September 2020.